Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

 `"0p`: To paste the contents of reg 0
 `"*p`: To paste the contents of clipboard
 `"0p`: To paste the contents of reg 0

+## Marks
+You can set marks across files, so that you can jump between them very fast.
+Use `m capital_letter` to put a mark somewhere.
+Then use `' capital_letter` to go there, after you have navigated somewhere else.

+If you use small_letters, they are local maps and only work within a file.